Guinea Resident Representative Site

 IMF Managing Director Dominique Strauss-Kahn says Africa will not be spared the consequences of the global crisis and that the significant gains many countries have made in recent years in the fight against poverty are now at risk.

 The world must not forget Africa during this crisis, A Commentary by Dominique Strauss-Kahn, Managing Director, International Monetary Fund

 Guinea and The IMF

-Guinea: Fourth Review Under the Three-Year Arrangement Under the Extended Credit Facility, and Financing Assurances Review-Staff Report; Press Release; and Statement by the Executive Director for Guinea
+Guinea: Requests for Disbursement Under the Rapid Credit Facility and for Modification of Performance Criteria Under the Extended Credit Facility Arrangement—Staff Report; Press Release; and Statement by the Executive Director for Guinea

 Regional Economic Outlook for Sub-Saharan Africa